-Join James Williamson for an in-depth discussion in this video Exploring CSS, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Exploring CSS, part of Introduction to Web Design and Development.

 - Cascading Style Sheets, or CSS, is used to control the visual presentation of web pages.
 I wanna explore some of the basics around its syntax and give you an example of how it works.
 I have the hello.htm file opened up from the 01_02 folder, although to be honest with you, it's exactly what we had in the last exercise, so if you still have that open and you just wanna work with that, there's nothing wrong with that either.
 Just a brief reminder of what's going on within the HTML of our file.
 We have an opening and a closing HTML tag that signifies the start and the end of an HTML document.

 We have the head of a document, and remember, this where all the stuff goes that makes the page work, but it's not visual, you don't actually see it.
 In this case we have a title, and that's really all we have here, and then we have the body of the page.
 This is what you'll actually see in the browser.
 Here, of course, we only have a heading, one, an "h1," and we have a paragraph.
 So that's really all we have going on.
 If I look at that inner browser, I can see that we have the heading up top and then the text underneath that.
 So CSS controls styling, of course, and I'm going to embed this CSS directly inside the HTML document.